Professional practice

 James’ instructions usually concern high-value, international disputes.
 For example, James has recently acted:

-- for a multinational industrial group in pursuing claims for over £200 million relating to an M&A transaction, involving allegations of market manipulation (LCIA);
+- for a multinational industrial group in pursuing claims for c. £250 million relating to an M&A transaction, involving allegations of market manipulation (LCIA);

 - for a global pharmaceutical company in resisting high-value claims relating to the development of a humanised monoclonal antibody therapy (ICC);

-- for a Cayman investment fund (with Tom Smith KC) relating to the ownership of two investments worth in excess of US$2 billion, giving rise to issues relating to compliance with regulation of foreign direct investment (HKIAC);
+- for a Cayman investment fund relating to the ownership of two investments worth in excess of US$2 billion, giving rise to issues relating to regulation of foreign direct investment (HKIAC); and

-- for the founders and sellers of a business in claims for consideration following the sale of their company to a NASDAQ-listed multinational group, which has given rise to difficult and important questions of the res judicata effect of national court decisions within the arbitral process and recoverability of third-party funding costs (SIAC); and
+- for the founders and sellers of a business in claims for consideration following the sale of their company to a NASDAQ-listed multinational group, which gave rise to difficult and important questions of the res judicata effect of national court decisions within the arbitral process and recoverability of third-party funding costs (SIAC).

-James also has extensive experience of and a particular interest in court proceedings concerning arbitration including, in particular, enforcement of and challenges to arbitration awards.
+James also has extensive experience of and a particular interest in court proceedings concerning arbitration including, in particular, anti-suit injunctions, enforcement and challenges to arbitration awards.
 Recent examples include:

 - IPCO Nigeria Ltd v NNPC: acted for the Nigerian state-owned oil company to resist enforcement of awards alleged to have been procured by fraud.
 The case has generated a number of seminal decisions relating to enforcement under the New York Convention, including [2017] UKSC 16 (Supreme Court: whether enforcing court has power to require security as condition of opposing enforcement) and [2009] 1 Lloyd’s Rep 89 (Court of Appeal: partial enforcement of New York Convention awards).
 The case settled at the beginning of an eight week trial of NNPC’s defences to enforcement.

-- A v B: acting (with David Foxton KC) on multiple s.
+- A v B: acted (with David Foxton QC) on multiple s.
 67 and s.
 68 challenges relating to the validity of notices of arbitration referring disputes under multiple contracts and whether a party is obliged to raise an objection to jurisdiction prior to service of its Statement of Defence under the LCIA rules.

 - Civil fraud & asset recovery

-James is involved in many of the largest and most complex fraud disputes currently pending before the English courts.
-For example, he is currently instructed:
+James has been involved in many of the largest and most complex fraud disputes before the English courts.
+Examples of recent instructions include:

-- (as lead advocate) by the lead group of defendants in Bourlakov v Bourlakova, which involves a multi-jurisdictional dispute relating to the ownership of over US$1 billion of assets following the breakdown of the Bourlakov marriage,
+- Acted for the lead group of defendants in Bourlakov v Bourlakova in a multi-jurisdictional dispute relating to the ownership of over US$1 billion of assets.
+James acted as the lead advocate in a complex jurisdictional dispute reported at [2022] 4 WLR 79.

-- (as sole counsel) for the second defendant in PIFSS v Al-Rajaan, involving a claim by a Kuwaiti public institution for over US$800 million, and
+- Instructed as sole counsel for the second defendant in PIFSS v Al-Rajaan, involving a claim by a Kuwaiti public institution for over US$800 million.

 James has particular experience of disputes relating to the CIS, having acted (alone) for one of the three defendant directors in National Bank Trust v Yurov (claim for over US$1bn relating to the allegedly dishonest management of one of Russia’s largest retail banks, leading to a nine week trial), for Mr Boreh in Republic of Djibouti v Boreh (defending claims brought by the Republic of Djibouti alleging that benefits were obtained through abuse of public office), for Mr Ablyazov in JSC BTA Bank v Ablyazov (resisting claims of procuring fraudulent transactions worth over US$2bn), for the claimants in the Bitel litigation (a claim by Russia’s largest mobile telephone company for over US$800 million relating to the misapproportiation of a Kyrgyz telecoms company through corrupt court proceedings, which settled during a 10 week trial) and for Mr Ermatov in Tajik Aluminium Plant v Ermatov (concerning the operations of an aluminium smelting plant in Tajikistan, which settled during a 14 week Commercial Court trial).